 Interview process

 A questionnaire-based survey was developed (Table A1), utilizing the attitudinal scale of Kellert (1985) for assessing the attitude of the respondents towards sharks.
-The questionnaire consisted of 4 parts facilitating the quantification of the results and the investigation of the relations between different factors and the attitude.
+The questionnaire consisted of 4 parts facilitating the quantification of the results and the investigation of the relations between different factors and the attitudes.

 The first part included questions on the demographic characteristics of the respondent and his/her educational level (Questions 1 to 6).
 Analysing social features in an international survey like the present one, heterogeneity between countries with a particular level of education, with various levels of literacy, or a particular social structure (e.g., Europe vs Asia) was likely to exist.
 The representativeness of the sample was expected to be very different according to the country.
 For reducing the above-mentioned uncertainty, the second part of the questionnaire (Questions 7 to 14) was evaluated the connection of the respondents with the sea, the participation in different marine activities, and the main source of information that may provide knowledge on marine topics.
 The third part was designed to explore the attitude of the respondent towards sharks (Question 15; Table 1) using a Likert scale (1 = totally disagree; 5 = totally agree) for evaluating different statements.
 The last part was briefly assessing the knowledge of the respondents on sharks (Question 16) with 5 closed formed statements and three possible answers (i.e. “I agree”; “I don’t agree”; “I don’t know”).
 The “I don’t know” answer was included to reduce the possibility of selecting the right answer by chance, which is a known disadvantage of the closed-formed questionnaires (Michail at al., 2007).